 In Somerset, we welcome you in seeking a safe home in our communities.
 The information below will help you access things that are important to everyday life.
 You can also get support to access these things from your host and from your local council.

 Support after your arrival

 You will be given a welcome pack full of information and will be visited by local services to make sure that you are getting the care and support that you need.

 The welcome guide includes information on what you need to know in the first few days, getting used to life in the UK including how to find a home, access essential public services, healthcare, find work and childcare and education services.
 It also includes specific information for those arriving on the Homes for Ukraine scheme.

-Welcome pack translations
+Welcome packs and translations

-- Welcome: a guide for Ukrainians arriving in the UK
+- Welcome a guide for Ukrainians arriving in the UK

 - Guide for Ukrainians arriving in the UK – English version